Alternative Dispute Resolution for the 10th JD Suffolk County

 Supreme Court Civil and Commercial

-Supreme Court Civil Alternate Dispute Resolution (ADR) Part created for early settlement conferences on civil cases commenced in Supreme Court.
-Most civil case types are presumed to be suitable for ADR except medical malpractice, labor law and more complicated matters.
-Supreme Court Civil ADR is conducted through a series of settlement conferences.
-The settlement conferences are presided over by judges, Judicial Hearing Officers (JHO) and court attorneys.
-Complex cases and any case not included in the presumptive ADR program is sent directly to a court part to be placed on a separate calendar for a settlement conference with the court.
+Supreme Court Civil Alternative Dispute Resolution (ADR) Program is an early Neutral Evaluation process in civil cases commenced in Supreme Court.
+Multiple case types are presumed to be suitable for ADR except medical malpractice, labor law and more complicated matters, including commercial matters in the commercial division.
+Supreme Court Civil ADR is conducted through a series of Neutral Evaluation Sessions.
+These sessions are presided over by judges, Judicial Hearing Officers (JHO) and court attorney and court approved retired judges and retired litigators.
+Complex cases and any case not included in this ADR program are sent directly to a court part to be placed on a separate calendar for a settlement conference with the IAS judge.

 back to top